Inflation at the End of 2025: Constraints on $r$ and $n_s$ Using the Latest CMB and BAO Data: Data Sets and Methodology

 We perform Markov Chain Monte Carlo (MCMC) analyses using the \cobaya{} sampler \citep{lewis02b, neal05, bobyqa, lewis13eff, cartis18, cartis18b, torrado21} and consider runs with a Gelman-Rubin statistic of $R-1<0.02$ as sufficiently converged.
 To obtain model predictions, we use the Boltzmann solver \class{} \citep{blas11}.
-As the CMB data set combination above does not include large-scale $E$-mode data, we impose a \planck{}-based prior of $\mathcal{N}\sim(0.051, 0.006^2)$ on the optical depth to reionisation \taureio{} \citep{planck20-57}.
+As the CMB data set combination above does not include large-scale $E$-mode data, we impose a \planck{}-based prior of $\mathcal{N}\sim(0.051, 0.006^2)$ on the optical depth to reionisation \taureio{} \citep{planck20-57}, matching the definition of `SPA' in \citet{{camphuis25}}.
 We otherwise impose uniform priors on cosmological parameters.
 For \rgw{} we report 95\% upper limits, whereas for \ns{} we report mean values, 68\% confidence intervals, and best-fit values in parentheses.
 Figures are generated with the help of \texttt{GetDist} \citep{getdist25}.